ethereum-optimism/docs/.github/ISSUE_TEMPLATE/general_docs_request.md

 ## Additional Context
 Provide any additional context about this documentation request.
 What problems did you run into that caused you to make this request?
 Which existing documentation pages did you already try as a solution to your problem?
-Why do you think the requested page(s) will be beneficial to developers in the Optimism Collective?
+Why do you think the requested page(s) will be beneficial to developers working with Metal L2?